blur-network/blur/README.md

-## Configuring the build environment on Linux
+## Configuring the Build Environment on Linux

 These dependencies are all you need for the CLI tools and GUI wallet.
 Once you have these installed, you have a complete BLUR build environment.